Our Attorneys Hold Negligent Parties Accountable for Parasailing Injuries

 Unfortunately, a leading cause of parasailing accidents is not addressed in this law.
 Minimum equipment safety standards and regular inspections would go a long way towards decreasing tragedies caused by faulty equipment.

-Contact our understanding Boca Raton injury attorneys to discuss your parasailing accident injury
+Contact our attorneys to discuss your parasailing accident injury

-If you were harmed, or someone you care about has suffered injury or death as the result of a parasailing accident, please contact Osborne & Francis Law Firm PLLC Our compassionate Boca Raton injury lawyers are dedicated to helping you obtain justice and compensation.
-To schedule a free consultation and learn how we can assist you, contact us online or call 561-293-2600 today.
+If you were harmed, or someone you care about has suffered injury or death as the result of a parasailing accident, please contact Osborne & Francis Law Firm PLLC Our injury lawyers are dedicated to helping you obtain justice and compensation.
+To schedule a free consultation and learn how we can assist you, contact us online or call (561) 293-2600 today.
+We take cases nationally from our offices in Orlando and Boca Raton.